jstonge/hello-research-groups/docs/index.md

 </style>

 # Welcome
 _"But what are reseach groups".
 This is our big question.
-We seek to define and characterize research groups in a practical way while staying open to philosophical pendantry._
+We seek to define and characterize research groups in a practical ways while engaging with philosophical perambulation._

-This is an experimental project that seek to combine (some) data collection, data analysis, model building, and model visualization under the same roof.
+This is an experimental project that combine data collection, data analysis, model building, and model visualization within the same project.
 We believe in the philosophy of principled data processing (see [the-turing-way](https://book.the-turing-way.org/),and [Patrick Ball: Principled Data Processing](https://www.youtube.com/watch?v=ZSunU9GQdcI&t=2923s&pp=ygURcGF0cmljayBiYWxsIGRhdGE%3D) for the details), but that is augmented with a modern data visualization framework (aka [Observable Framework](https://observablehq.com/framework/)).

 This project is for (i) anybody sharing the same goals of reproducible science or (ii) people interested in the science of science of groups.